Compare Refinance Rates Today

 A better credit score can net you a mortgage with better terms, like lower interest rates.
 If your credit score jumps significantly, it’s worth checking out whether you can reap the potential benefits.

-You’ll now need at least a 780 credit score to get the best refinance rates on a conventional loan refinance — that’s a 40-point increase from the prior standard of 740.
+Key Tip You’ll need at least a 780 credit score to get the best refinance rates on a conventional loan refinance.

 YOU’RE CHANGING LOAN TERMS